Six months ago I arrived in Medellin, Colombia. Tomorrow I’m flying back to Canada.

 Next I went to Huanchaco - another pretty beach town.

 Finally I went to Huaraz where I got to experience my first overnight treks.
-Unfortunately I went cheaper then I should have and landed on a trek where 7/10 people got food poisoning on the first night (thankfully I was apart of the 3/10 who was spared).
+Unfortunately I went cheaper then I should have and landed on a trek where 7/10 people got food poisoning on the first night (thankfully I was apart of the 3/10 who were spared).

 Then it was time!
 Lima.